Double Glazing Cost in the UK

 |Glass Style||Lock Type||Price range|

-uPVC is the most popular type of frame because it is much cheaper and effective than timber.
-Besides that, there is a low chance of rot from moisture, which also makes it easier to clean and maintain.
+uPVC windows are the most popular type of frame because it is much more affordable than timber.
+Besides that, there is a lower chance of rot from moisture, which also makes it easier to clean and maintain.

-However, not everybody likes uPVC material, so they tend to go for alternatives such as aluminium.
+However, not everybody likes uPVC material, so they tend to go for alternatives such as aluminium windows.
 The disadvantage is a higher price, but it can manage to maintain the old vintage style of your home—if that is what you are looking for.
-Overall, depending on the size of the windows and doors, the thickness can differ from 14 to 28 mm.
+Overall, depending on the size of the windows and doors, the thickness can differ from 14mm-28 mm.

 In terms of performance, double glazing is a more improved technology compared to single glazing; however, they are not always perfectly efficient.
 In cases where condensation materialises between the panes, this can cause cracks or chips that damage the window or the door.